-Several things are lacking in these brief references: the arrangement of the board, initial placement of the playing pieces, and the rules of the game.
+Several things are lacking in these brief references: the arrangement of the board, the initial placement of the playing pieces, and the rules of the game.
 Archaeology provides some additional clues.

 There have been numerous grave finds of game pieces.
-One runestone from Ockelbo, Sweden, shows two men balancing a boardgame on their knees, which reflects the saga references where arguments over the game frequently cause one or both players to leap to their feet, upsetting the Tafl-board and scattering the pieces.
+One runestone from Ockelbo, Sweden, shows two men balancing a board game on their knees, which reflects the saga references where arguments over the game frequently cause one or both players to leap to their feet, upsetting the Tafl-board and scattering the pieces.
 Fragments of actual game boards have been excavated as well.

 One board from the Gokstad ship has a 15 x 15 ruled board on one side for Tafl, and what appears to be a Nine Men’s Morris board on the reverse side.
 A magnificent Tafl board thought to have been manufactured on the Isle of Man was found in a crannog excavation in Ballinderry, West Meath, Ireland.

 Archaeologists had long recognized the similarities of these boards to those used for Fox and Geese, but this was not enough to reconstruct the Viking Age game.
 Further clues were provided by an English manuscript from King Æthelstan’s court (c.
 925-940 A. D.) which describes a game known as Alea Evangelii, which attempts to give the board and the arrangement of the pieces upon it scriptural significance as a harmony of the gospels.
-Again, no rules for movement of the men are given.
+Again, no rules for the movement of the men are given.
 But the manuscript provides a diagram showing the initial arrangement of the game pieces.

 Robert ap Ifan in 1587 described Tawl-bwrdd as follows:

-The above board must be played with a King in the center and twelve men in the places next to him.
+The aboveboard must be played with a King in the center and twelve men in the places next to him.
 And twenty-four lie in wait to capture him.
 These are placed, six in the center of every end of the board and in the six central places.
 Two players move the pieces.
 If one belonging to the King comes between the attackers. he is dead and is thrown out of the play; and if one of the attackers comes between two of the King’s men, the same.

 The final clue to reconstructing the rules of Hnefatafl was provided in 1732 by Linnaeus, the Swedish botanist.
-In his diary of his travels among the Lapps (Lachesis Lapponica).
+In the diary of his travels among the Lapps (Lachesis Lapponica).
 In the entry for 20 July 1732, Linnaeus described a game known among the Lapps as Tablut. which is a derivative of Hnefatafl:

 The Tablut board is marked out with 9 x 9 squares, the central one being distinctive and known as Konakis or throne.
 Only the Swedish king can occupy this square.
 One player gas eight blonde Swedes and their monarch; the other has sixteen dark Muscovites.